 - Use the monorail especially in summer as it can get hot and uncomfortable for littles.

 - Vegas can be expensive and shops with toddler essentials few on the strip so make sure you pack your day bag well!

 Best things to do in Las Vegas with toddlers on the Strip

 Remove the gambling and the drinking, there are actual a few activities that toddlers will love along the Strip.

-Toddlers will love the Bellagio Fountains.
-The light and sound show will delight a toddler.
-Our toddler wanted to watch it every time we walked past!
+Toddlers will love the Bellagio Fountains and in my opinion this is the best kids activity on the strip.
+The light and sound show will delight any toddler and even older kids can’t help but be impressed.
+Our toddler wanted to watch it every time we walked past the Bellagio hotel!

 Depending on the day of the week the show either runs every 15 or 30 minutes, for the best part of the day on weekends and from 3pm on weekdays.